-Like a pizza, Pizza Rustica one of those dishes that can be customized to personal tastes and seasons.
+Like pizza, there are many different ways to make Italian Easter Pie (Pizza Rustica).
 The only constant seems to be that the pie always includes a double crust and cheese filling.
 After that, you might find any variety of meat or vegetable in there, or even diced cooked eggs.

 This version includes Italian Sausage, Roasted Red Peppers, and some Fresh Parsley and Basil.
 While not in the recipe, prosciutto and/or bacon are also delicious in this pie - in addition to the sausage, or instead of.
 Another delicious substitution (or addition) is cooked spinach or kale.